 There is no single mode of transport that would be considered the most baby-friendly.
 In my personal opinion, flights are more comfortable if you are travelling longer distances even within the country and personal vehicles are perfect if you are planning to road trip across a particular state in India or overseas.

 There are certain places that you can only travel to by road.
 So a personal vehicle or a rented car that you can drive would be perfect as you can choose to halt when you want and where you want with your kids.

-A ship (considering it’s a cruise ship) is also a great way to travel if you are crossing through International borders and want your family to have a great experience onboard.
+A ship (considering it’s a cruise ship) is also a great way to travel if you are crossing international borders and want your family to have a great experience on board.

-I’ve traveled with my 16-month-old from Stockholm to Helsinki in a cruise liner and she enjoyed the experience as there were so many baby friendly activities inside for her.
+I’ve traveled with my 16-month-old from Stockholm to Helsinki on a cruise liner and she enjoyed the experience as there were so many baby friendly activities inside for her.